 Amy shuddered.

 "I was weak but I managed to crawl out of the wreckage before anyone saw me.
 Found some vampires who brought me here.
 I've been gaining my strength back since then."
-She sat down opposite her daughter.
+She sat down opposite her.
 "I looked for you as soon as I was strong enough to scry.
 Saw that you'd gone and trapped yourself in that rat form.
 Stupid girl.
 Can't even do a simple spell like that right?"

 "You blew it.
 Just like you screw up everything.
 I decided to leave you there till I was stronger.
 But your friends saved me the trouble.
 They finally figured out the counterspell.
 And then you came here, to LA, right to me.
 I couldn't believe my fortune."